othis001/YFrames/README.md

 This consists of two programs.

-#YFrames
+#yframes.py

 Downloads a video off youtube and converts its frames to a collection of png files.

-#ProcessFrames
+#processFrames.py

-Measures the eigenvalues of the frames (viewed as integer matrices).
+Measures dot products of the eigenvectors of the frames (viewed as integer matrices).